silviamaggi/smd-com/_casestudies/smd-site-case-study.md

 Taking care of the SEO was straightforward.
 It needed a combination of good practises set up once:

 - looking for [canonical URLs](https://en.wikipedia.org/wiki/Canonical_link_element){: title="Visit the Wikipedia page on canonical link elements"};
-- taking description and title from the [Front Matter](https://jekyllrb.com/docs/front-matter/){: title=""} of posts and pages;
+- taking description and title from the [Front Matter](https://jekyllrb.com/docs/front-matter/){: title="Learn about it on Jekyll's website"} of posts and pages;
-- implementing [Open graph](https://ogp.me/) for rich content display when links are shared on other websites such as social media or instant messengers;
+- implementing [Open graph](https://ogp.me/){: title="Visit the Open graph website"} for rich content display when links are shared on other websites such as social media or instant messengers;
-- adding a correct structured data content following [schema](https://schema.org/docs/documents.html) guidelines.
+- adding a correct structured data content following [schema](https://schema.org/docs/documents.html){: title="Visit the Schema website"} guidelines.

 Google Lighthouse gives a `100` result on SEO, with all 15 audits fully passed.